 mozRank - A logarithmic ranking provided by SEOmoz from 0-10.0 of the number and quality of inbound links pointing to a certain website or page on that website.
 A 10.0 is the best linked-to page on the internet, and a 0 has no recognized inbound links.

-Nofollow – When a link from one site does not pass SEO credit to another.
-Do not use nofollow when linking to internal pages in your website.
-Use it when linking to external pages that you don’t want to endorse.
+Nofollow - When a link from one site does not pass SEO credit to another.
+Do not use nofollow when linking to internal pages on your website.
+Use it when linking to external pages that you don't want to endorse.

-Page Title – The name you give your web page, which is seen at the top your browser window.
+Page Title - The name you give your web page, which is seen at the top of your browser window.
 Page titles should contain keywords related to your business.
 Words at the beginning of your page title are more highly weighted than words at the end.

 PageRank - A number from 0-10, assigned by Google, indicating how good your overall SEO is.
 It is technically known as 'Toolbar PageRank.'
 Note: PageRank relevancy is changing.

-Panda – Refers to a series of updates released by Google to its search engine ranking algorithm that are intended to discourage people who create large amounts of mediocre content in an attempt to claim many keyword rankings without generating much value for users.
+Panda - Refers to a series of updates released by Google to its search engine ranking algorithm that is intended to discourage people who create large amounts of mediocre content in an attempt to claim many keyword rankings without generating much value for users.

-PPC (Pay-Per-Click) – Advertising method in which an advertiser puts an ad in an online advertising venue and pays that venue each time a visitor clicks on his/her ad.
-Google AdWords is the classic example of this.
+PPC (Pay-Per-Click) - Advertising method in which an advertiser puts an ad in an online advertising venue and pays that venue each time a visitor clicks on his/her ad.
+Google AdWords is a classic example of this.